wootencl/apidocs-v4/source/includes/_authorizations.md

 The authorization request can also be used  to request permission to admit their patient and/or gain authorization to deliver specific health care services to a patient that requires review.

-Applications interesting in sending a referral for approval to a specialist should check out PokitDok’s [Referral](#referral) endpoint.
+Applications interesting in sending a referral for approval to a specialist should check out PokitDok’s [Referrals](#referrals) endpoint.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------